matrixinfer-ai/kthena/cli/minfer/README.md

 ## Overview

 The `minfer` CLI provides an easy way to:
-- Create MatrixInfer resources from predefined profile templates
+- Create MatrixInfer resources from predefined manifest templates
 - List and view existing MatrixInfer resources in your cluster
 - Manage inference workloads, models, and autoscaling policies
 - Apply configurations with template rendering and user confirmation